draperlaboratory/fracture/INSTALL.md

 relatively new version of these libs, and the solution is to install a new g++ (4.7 or newer).

-When building fracture it may fail due to a missing file PowerPC.td.
-If this is the case you need to enter that directory and create a symlink like so:

-     ln -s PPC.td PowerPC.td

 FreeBSD
 -------